 THREE KING’S DAY (EPIPHANY)

-On 6th January, 12 days after Christmas, we commemorate Three King‘s Day.
+On 6th January, 12 days after Christmas, we celebrate Three King‘s Day.

 „I’ll be your sweetheart, and I’ll be your Valentine“ or “ Roses are red violets are blue, you are my Valentine, I love you.”